mrworf/detrackify-email/GUARD_SERVER.md

 minor errors may exist.

 When link resolution is enabled the server will attempt to determine the final destination of the provided link.
-By default a series of HEAD requests is issued but `--resolve-get` switches to GET requests and also extracts the page title.
+Use `--resolve head` for HEAD requests (default) or `--resolve get` for GET requests which also extracts the page title.
-Using `--resolve-get` implicitly enables resolution even when `--resolve` is not specified.
 The page will display a progress message while this happens and the continue button activates only once the real URL is known.
 The result is cached in memory and optionally persisted to a JSON file to speed up future requests.
-Using `--resolve-get` downloads the full page, which may consume significantly more data and could trigger tracking mechanisms on the remote server.
+Using `--resolve get` downloads the full page, which may consume significantly more data and could trigger tracking mechanisms on the remote server.

 It's worth noting that while HEAD is less bandwidth intensive, some servers don't allow HEAD and some won't provide the redirects we need to resolve the path.
 And yet they may still track you.